Storming of the Legislative Council Complex

 On 1 July 2019, anti-government protesters in Hong Kong sieged, broke into, and subsequently occupied the Legislative Council Complex during the campaign to halt the enactment of the Fugitive Offenders amendment bill.
-Hundreds of protesters broke through the glass walls and metal doors and entered the building, ransacked and vandalised the interior with anti-government and anti-PRC slogans.
-It is considered a watershed event in the 2019–2020 Hong Kong protests.
+Hundreds of protesters broke through the glass walls and metal doors and entered the building, then ransacked and vandalised the interior with anti-government and anti-PRC slogans.
+The storming is considered a watershed event in the 2019–2020 Hong Kong protests; it was the most violent episode in their initial stage.
 Nine days later, on 9 July, the Chief Executive, Carrie Lam, announced that the extradition bill was "dead".

 Storming

 On 1 July 2019, as Hong Kong marked the 22nd anniversary of its 1997 handover to China, the annual pro-democracy protest march organised by CHRF claimed a record turnout of 550,000; police placed the estimate at around 190,000, while independent organisations using scientific methods calculated that participation was in the region of 250,000 people.
 A group of activists splintered off from the peaceful march, and headed towards the Legislative Council Complex.
 Police estimated that by 9:00 pm, up to 30,000 protesters had gathered around the building.

 At around 9:00 pm, hundreds of protesters stormed the legislature after breaking through the glass walls and metal doors of the building.
 Some estimates put the total number of protesters and reporters in the building at no greater than 300.
 Police lay in wait while front-line protesters were ramming the main glass door to the building.
 As the protesters smashed through the secondary gates and entered the building, police initially retreated to avoid confrontation and give the demonstrators the run of the building.
 Protesters damaged portraits of former pro-Beijing presidents of the Legislative Council, spray-painted slogans such as "It was you who taught me peaceful marches did not work" (是你教我和平遊行是沒用) and "There are no rioters, only tyrannical rule" (没有暴徒祗有暴政), smashed furniture, defaced the Hong Kong emblem, waved the Union Flag and displayed the colonial Hong Kong flag on the podium.
 At the same time, protesters hung up signs and installed barricades, warning others not to damage books in the library while protesting.

 At about 11 pm, occupiers of the legislature were given an ultimatum by the police to leave the building and disperse, or be removed by force.
-As the evacuation gathered pace, four protesters who had opted to stay and face arrest but were carried out of the complex by fellow protesters, reflecting the movement's praxis of "Preserve yourself and the collective; no division."
+As the evacuation gathered pace, four protesters opted to stay and face arrest but were carried out of the complex by fellow protesters, reflecting the movement's praxis of "Preserve yourself and the collective; no division."

-The police started using tear gas to disperse protesters around the LegCo complex at 12:05 am, and reached the building 15 minutes later.
+The police started using tear gas to disperse protesters around the Legislative Council complex at 12:05 am, and reached the building 15 minutes later.
 The government later stated that 15 police officers had been injured in the retaking of the complex.